-The use of illicit drugs and the unlawful possession and use of alcohol are wrong, harmful and illegal; therefore, no student shall possess, sell, use, transmit, handle, display, distribute, otherwise use or be under the influence of any narcotic; hallucinogenic drug; amphetamine; barbiturate; marijuana; other controlled substance; drug paraphernalia; over the counter or prescription medication(s); alcoholic beverage; intoxicant of any kind; or substance represented to be illegal drugs or imitation controlled substance.
+The use of illicit drugs and the unlawful possession and use of alcohol are wrong, harmful and illegal; therefore, no student shall possess, sell, use, transmit, handle, display, distribute, otherwise use or be under the influence of any narcotic; hallucinogenic drug; amphetamine; barbiturate; marijuana; cannabinoids, including, but lot limited to, THC, CBD, CBN, and other such structural classes of compounds found in the cannabis plant, other controlled substance; drug paraphernalia; over the counter or prescription medication(s); alcoholic beverage; intoxicant of any kind; or substance represented to be illegal drugs or imitation controlled substance.
 A student may be referred for permanent expulsion for violating the section on illicit drugs and alcohol.